lupyuen/lupyuen.github.io/src/ox2.md

 _But Star64 runs on SiFive Cores.
 Ox64 uses T-Head Cores!_

-We'll find out if it really matters!
+If RISC-V isn't really RISC-V on SiFive vs T-Head: We'll find out!

 This is how we download and build [__NuttX for Star64 JH7110__](https://lupyuen.github.io/articles/nuttx2) RISC-V SBC...

 ```bash
 ## Download WIP NuttX Source Code